IgnazioSotgiu/Restaurant-Website-MS1/README.md

 1. Advertise special deals for large Groups, Corporations Dinners, Christmas Parties, and Private Functions.
 1. Allow customers to download PDF menus for Groups, Tour Operators, and Office Parties etc.
 1. Show menu prices and deals.
 The website will have 3 different menus, A la Carte, Pre Theatre, Group Menu and also the Wine List.
 1. Promote Take Away deal.
-A section on the Home page informs the user that the food and drinks in the menu are available for Take Away.
+A section on the Home page informs the user Take Away promotions.
-1. Show pictures of the restaurant and the dishes.
+1. Show pictures of the Restaurant and the dishes.
 Pictures will be displayed in the Gallery page.
 1. Show links to Social Media networks and Trip Advisor.
 1. Display few customer reviews.